khalil-poole/osticket-prereqs/README.md

 The web browser will then open up the osTicket setup page.

-(click Continue)
-Name Helpdesk
-Default email (receives email from customers, use an email that you're not using for business)
+Click "Continue" and then fill information for Name, then Helpdesk, and the Default email (receives email from customers, use an email that you're not using for business)

 For the Admin User, make sure that the email is seperate from the Helpdesk's email.